 Alternatively, application forms may be obtained from Headteachers or Pullar House, 35 Kinnoull Street, PERTH, PH1 5GD.
-They are also downloadable from the internet at the link above.

 F Music Tuition

 The cost for music tuition in session 2019/2020 is £295.00 per year, with an additional charge of £97.25 per year for pupils who are involved in central groups.
 Further details on how to access the Music Service can be found in their Prospectus and Terms and Conditions document which can be located on their web page www.pkcmusic.com.